HSPDev/php-snapchat/README.md

 built by Thomas Lackner <[@tlack](http://twitter.com/tlack)>, but the approach is different enough that I figured it deserved its own repo.

+It now also supports storing the authentication key between requests, so you don't have to hammer Snapchat with your login requests and get blocked.
+Look futher down the page for that.

 We love it when developers add new features, fix bugs, and submit pull requests.
 (We need more pull requests!)